Prostate Cancer Hormone Therapy in Orland Park, IL

 Adenocarcinoma of the prostate is the clinical term for a cancerous tumor on the prostate gland.
 As prostate cancer grows, it may spread to the interior of the gland, to tissues near the prostate, to sac-like structures attached to the prostate (seminal vesicles), and to distant parts of the body (e.g., bones, liver, lungs).
 Prostate cancer confined to the gland often is treated successfully.

 Treatment for prostate cancer depends on the stage of the disease and the patient’s age and overall health.
 Elderly patients with minor symptoms, early stage cancer, or coexisting illness may be treated conservatively.
-Treatment options can include hormone therapy, or more aggressive options like chemotherapy or surgery.
+Treatment options can include hormone therapy, or more aggressive options like IMRT Radiation Therapy or Radical Prostatectomy surgery.

 What Causes Prostate Cancer?